rolandweber/Pityoulish/README.md

 # Pityoulish

+_This project was retired in 2021.
+You can read up on [the history here](Background.md#history-and-lessons-learned)._

 A collection of programming or debugging exercises to support a course on _Distributed Systems_.
 The focus is on classroom debugging exercises that can be delivered in about two hours, though not every student will complete them in this timeframe.